1998/1998 Archive

 Following on from the System 3 opinion poll result,

-spectrum, UNISON has written to the leaders of all Scottish local
+political spectrum, UNISON has written to the leaders of all Scottish

-authorities seeking support for its campaign, which is also opposed
+local authorities seeking support for its campaign, which is also

-support from the McIntosh Commission on Local Government - a Government
+powerful support from the McIntosh Commission on Local Government

-appointed advisory body, which will present its final recommendations
+- a Government appointed advisory body, which will present its

-of Scotland's adult workers are prevented from playing a full part
+8 of Scotland's adult workers are prevented from playing a full

-in the democratic process.
-Just to get their names on the ballot
+part in the democratic process.
+Just to get their names on the

-paper, local government workers must resign form their job.
-Clearly
+ballot paper, local government workers must resign form their

-people with personal and financial commitments cannot take such
+job.
+Clearly people with personal and financial commitments cannot

 No other European country operates such a crazy,